winkelict/ADXL362/README.md

 	//#define ADXL362_USE_SPI_STUB

-My measurements identified some corrections to the wakeup mode ODR and the time thresholds so that act/inact times passed to the functions will be accurate:
+My measurements identified some corrections to the wakeup mode ODR and the time thresholds so that act/inact times passed to the functions will be accurate.
+The library default's to the following settings which might or might not be accurate:

 	#define ADXL362_WAKEUPMODE_ACTUALODR 6.0f